For details on our other events, check out our Event Calendar page.

 Representatives from the CSW and UCC will facilitate a weekly workshop for students to actively engage in skill-building to improve work completion, time management, and organization and practice cognitive-behavioral and mindfulness interventions.
 This workshop series will focus will on strategies for improving work completion, time management, and organization, as well as touching on cognitive behavioral and mindfulness interventions.
 A verified diagnosis of ADHD is not required for this workshop; any interested student is welcome!
 No referral is necessary and attendance is not mandatory, although you will get the most benefit if you make a commitment to attend all sessions in the series.
 If you have previously participated in Surviving and Thriving with ADHD, you are invited to attend again, as it can be beneficial to hear the information more than one time.

-Workshop Location & Time: All meetings take place in the CSW Classroom from 4:00-5:00pm
+Workshop Location & Time: All meetings take place on Wednesdays, by Zoom, from 4:00-5:00pm

 An overview of ADHD and executive function.
 Useful for students diagnosed young, students recently diagnosed, as well as students wondering if they have ADHD.